paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

 $$p\left(d \mid \mathcal{H}_v \right) = \int \mathrm{d}v \, p\left(v \mid \mathcal{H}_v \right)\, p\left( d \mid \mathcal{H}_v, v \right)$$

-This will give us the probability for constant velocity model averaged over all possible \\(v\\)'s rather than for a specific choice of one.
+This will give us the probability for the constant velocity model averaged over all possible \\(v\\)'s rather than for a specific choice of one.
 The integral has two terms: the likelihood as a function of \\(v\\) and the prior probability for \\(v\\).

 We'll use a Gaussian likelihood, which compares our model \\(m\\) to the data \\(d\\).